NoSimplLearningMachines/TensorNetworks/README.md

 # TensorNetworks
-This repo contains the investigations of tensor networks in medical images.
+This repo contains the investigations of tensor networks in medical images for medical Image classification.